d-ries/linux-essentials/09_usersandpermissions/01_course.md

 teacher:x:1001:1001:Teacher Account:/home/teacher:/bin/bash
 ```

+?> All of the options that we can use can be found in the manpage by running `man usermod`.

 #### Setting user passwords
 If we want to change our password we can use the `passwd` command: